Śląsk Świętochłowice: History

+The Silesian motorcycle section was founded in 1947, but the beginnings of speedway in Świętochłowice are considered to be 1951, when the first speedway track in the city was constructed around the football pitch in the 'Hasiok' (a stadium that had been constructed on a waste dump, from 1934 to 1935 for KS Śląsk).
+The first speedway took place at the Hasiok on 22 July 22, 1951 and the Hasiok was located adjacent to the Florian Steelworks.
+The Budowlani Rybnik rider Robert Nawrocki was credited with creating the speedway track as a social act on the National Day of the Rebirth of Poland.

-In 1951, a motorcycle speedway section was founded and during the 1953 Polish speedway season the team from Stal Ostrów Wlkp moved to Świętochłowice to compete in the Team Speedway Polish Championship.
+During the 1953 Polish speedway season the team from Stal Ostrów Wlkp moved to Świętochłowice to compete in the Team Speedway Polish Championship.

 After relegation in 1955, the club bounced back by winning the in Second division south in 1956.

-In the late 1960s the club began to compete at the top level, they won the 1968 second division and then achiveved their greatest feat to date, when winning the silver medal in the team championship during the 1969.
+In the late 1960s the club began to compete at the top level, they won the 1968 second division and then achieved their greatest feat to date, when winning the silver medal in the team championship during the 1969.
 The success was repeated when winning another silver medal in 1970.

 One of their riders Paweł Waloszek won the Golden Helmet in 1968 and finished second in the 1970 Individual Speedway World Championship, behind the legendary Ivan Mauger.
 Another rider Jan Mucha, won the 1970 Golden Helmet.
+The Hasiok hosted one of the Polish qualifying rounds for the 1970 Individual Speedway World Championship.

 Two more major medals were won in 1972 (bronze) and 1973 (silver).

+Due to the expansion of the Florian Steelworks in 1973 the Hasiok was demolished and the club lost its facilities.
+They would later ride at the Skałka Stadium, which opened in 1979.

 In 1984, the team won the second division but following the 1985 season it was relegated from the top division, and following the 1996 season the team withdrew due to financial difficulties.
 In 1998–2002 the team was revamped and competed in the second and third tiers, eventually withdrawing once again.
 In 2015, a former rider of the team, Krzysztof Bas, became the head coach.

 As of 2023, the club does not participate in professional league competitions and only focuses on youth training.